variegated-coffee/.github/profile/README.md

 ## Get involved

 Interested in getting involved?
 Excellent!
 You'll likely need to start by having some hardware manufactured.
 Head off to the [Open LCC main board](https://github.com/open-lcc/open-lcc-board) repo.
+Not ready to manufacture some hardware, but still want to chat?
+[Join the Discord!](https://discord.gg/gn9aGHAc3U)

 <!--